fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 * 2 http nodes, one in each data center behind an [HAProxy](http://www.haproxy.org/) to load balance the queries.
 * 3 master nodes located in 3 different data center.
-* 70 data nodes into 2 different data center.
+* 70 data nodes in 2 different data center.

-Each node has quad-core Xeon D-1521 CPU running at 2.40GHz and 64GB of memory.
+Each node has a quad-core Xeon D-1521 CPU running at 2.40GHz and 64GB of memory.
 The data nodes have a RAID0 over 4*800GB SSD drives with XFS.
 The whole cluster runs a systemd-less Debian Jessie with a 3.14.32 vanilla kernel.
 The current version of the cluster has 218,75TB of storage and 4,68TB of memory with 2.39TB being allocated to Elasticsearch heap.
 That's all for the numbers.

 ---

 ## Elasticsearch configuration

 Blackhole runs ElasticSearch 1.7.5 on Java 1.8.
 Indexes have 12 shards and 1 replica.
 We ensure each data center hosts 100% of our data using Elasticsearch [rack awareness](https://www.elastic.co/guide/en/elasticsearch/reference/current/allocation-awareness.html) feature.
-This setup allows crashing a whole data center without neither data loss nor downtime, which we test every month.
+This setup allows crashing a whole data center with neither data loss nor downtime, which we test every month.

 All the filtered queries are run with `_cache=false` ElasticSearch caches the filtered queries result in memory, making the whole cluster explode at the first search.
 Running queries on 100GB shards, this is not something you want to see.